toebeann/Sprintaholic/README.md

 > [!NOTE]
 > Some default config entries will only be generated once you have loaded into a save.

-> [!NOTE]
-> If you have a config preset enabled in [Vortex](https://www.nexusmods.com/about/vortex/), any modifications you make to the config file will be saved to the preset in Vortex.
-To reset the config file back to the preset, right click the preset in the Vortex mods tab and click `Reinstall` > `Continue`.

 ### Controls